ColdenCullen/quack/README.md

 #### Usage

 Duck exists so that you may treat non-related types as polymorphic, at compile time.
-There are two primary ways to use quack:
+There are three primary ways to use quack:

 1) Taking objects as arguments: For this, you should use `extends!( A, B )`, which returns true if A "extends" B. It can do this by implementing all of the